webXcerpt/openCPQ/index.md

 ---

 With openCPQ you can implement product configurators that run completely in the browser.
-Compared with the traditional approach of running a configuration engine in a server this has advantages for IT operations and end users:
+The traditional approach is to run a configuration engine in a server and to use the browser only for displaying the user interface.
+The browser-based approach has advantages for several
+stakeholders:

 - End users need not wait for round-trips to the server after each input, which allows them to work more smoothly.